 Immersive Theatre Experiences in NYC: The Heist

 Live out your Bond Girl fantasies at The Heist, "an immersive experience of theft and crime."
 The lounge Jewel Thief, hidden beneath Spritz Nomad, is the setting for a glamorous night of secrets, missing jewels, and amazing performances.
 Feel like you're on the lam for a night.
-Thursdays through December 22nd in NoMad.
+Tickets available through February 14th in NoMad.
 30 W. 30th St.,

 Immersive Theatre Experiences in NYC: Accomplice The Show